gustavofg1pontes/Orquestradora-LabDeIA/README.md

 To set up the project locally, follow these steps:

 1. Clone the repository.
-2. Run `cp .env.example .env` to create a new `.env` file and set it up using your mongodb connection url.
+2. Run `cp .env.example .env` to create a new `.env` file and set it up according to the required.
 3. Install the required dependencies using pip: `pip install -r requirements.txt`.
+4. Ensure that you have the core application running on your local machine.
-4. Run the Flask application on waitress running: `waitress-serve --port=8080 --call main:create_app`.
+5. Run the Flask application on waitress running: `waitress-serve --port=8080 --call main:create_app`.

 ## Contributing